KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 * The selection icon for the Garage Head's desk in the Vulkar base was positioned too low [ISSUE #60](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/60)
 * The selection icon for the torture cage release switch in Davik's estate was positioned too low [ISSUE #103](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/103)
 * The surviving Hrakert scientists had their weapons out all the time
+* The swaying cables in the Anchorhead droid shop were clipping into some boxes [ISSUE #114](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/114)
 * The Vulkar base lower level had a couple of noticeable lightmap artefacts outside the Garage Head's room [ISSUE #61](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/61)
 * There is an inaccessible container in The One's compound
 * Two female Jedi in the Dantooine enclave stop walking after being talked to (Reported by ebmar) [ISSUE #31](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/31)